Testing CCDM Cosmology with the Radiation Temperature-Redshift Relation: Conclusion

 Finally, by taking into account the results obtained here and the fact that measurements of $H_0$ at low and high redshifts are now endowed with a $3\sigma$-level discrepancy (Supernovae-CMB tension \cite{Riess2016}), we believe that probes in the thermal sector which are responsible for the success of the fitting $\Lambda$CDM model should be carefully reinvestigated.
-Potentially, even conserved quintessence models can be ruled out by cosmic probes in the thermal sector, mainly when confronted with a model allowing a mild gravitationally induced production of photons.
-The present results clearly reinforces the idea that the present observed $\Lambda$CDM description may be only an effective CCDM cosmology.
+In principle, even conserved quintessence models may be ruled out by cosmic probes in the thermal sector, mainly when confronted with a model allowing a mild gravitationally induced production of photons.
+The present results reinforce the idea that the present observed $\Lambda$CDM description may be an effective CCDM cosmology.
+However, we are not advocating here that a crucial test has been obtained since both models are compatible with the unperturbed thermal history.